sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 In this lab, you will learn and perform:

-- Introduction to Code Scanning
-- What is CodeQL and how is it different from other static analysis tools?
 - Task 1: Add some vulnerable code via a pull request and view the scan results in the PR
 - Task 2: Verify Github Autofix is enabled
 - Task 3: Create a code with potencial security vulnerabilities